tatumio/tatum-php/docs/Api/index.md

 title: API
 has_children: true
 layout: page
+nav_order: 2
 ---

-You can access any of the API endpoints with the following syntax:
+You can access any of the Tatum API endpoints with the following syntax:

 ```php
 <?php